In this section, you will explore the following questions:

 Although life histories describe the way many characteristics of a population (such as their age structure) change over time in a general way, population ecologists make use of a variety of methods to model population dynamics mathematically.
 These more precise models can then be used to accurately describe changes occurring in a population and better predict future changes.
 Certain models that have been accepted for decades are now being modified or even abandoned due to their lack of predictive ability, and scholars strive to create effective new models.

 Charles Darwin, in his theory of natural selection, was greatly influenced by the English clergyman Thomas Malthus.
-Malthus published a book in 1798 stating that populations with unlimited natural resources grow very rapidly, and then population growth decreases as resources become depleted.
-This accelerating pattern of increasing population size is called exponential growth.
+Malthus published a book in 1798 stating that populations with unlimited natural resources grow very rapidly, which represents an exponential growth, and then population growth decreases as resources become depleted, indicating a logistic growth.

 The best example of exponential growth is seen in bacteria.
 Bacteria are prokaryotes that reproduce by prokaryotic fission.
 This division takes about an hour for many bacterial species.
 If 1000 bacteria are placed in a large flask with an unlimited supply of nutrients (so the nutrients will not become depleted), after an hour, there is one round of division and each organism divides, resulting in 2000 organisms—an increase of 1000.
 In another hour, each of the 2000 organisms will double, producing 4000, an increase of 2000 organisms.
 After the third hour, there should be 8000 bacteria in the flask, an increase of 4000 organisms.
 The important concept of exponential growth is that the population growth rate—the number of organisms added in each reproductive generation—is accelerating; that is, it is increasing at a greater and greater rate.
 After 1 day and 24 of these cycles, the population would have increased from 1000 to more than 16 billion.
 When the population size, N, is plotted over time, a J-shaped growth curve is produced (Figure 36.9).